katzueno/rescan_files_job/README.md

 ## How to Install

 1. Download zip files from the GitHub, or the check it out from Marketplace. (in the future).
-    1. GitHub or download zip file from the marketplace
+    1. Download zip file from the marketplace or GitHub
         1. Download & unzip the zip file
         2. Make sure that folder name is *rescan_files_job*
         3. Upload the folder under the packages folder of concrete5.